-Compound interest pays interest not just on the original principal but on previously-earned interest as well.
-Each period’s interest is added to the principal, and the next period’s interest is computed on the new (larger) base.
-The result is exponential growth.
+Compound interest pays interest on the original principal and on previously-earned interest.
+Each period’s interest gets added to the principal, and the next period’s interest is computed on the new (larger) base.
+Growth is exponential.

 For a principal at periodic rate over periods:

-The exponent is what makes the growth exponential — compare with simple interest, where the same calculation would give (linear in ).
+The exponent makes the growth exponential.
+Compare with simple interest, where the same calculation gives , linear in .

-The qualitative difference is dramatic over long horizons.
+The difference is dramatic over long horizons.
 Compounding at 10% for 30 years multiplies your money by .
-Simple interest at the same rate would multiply by only .
+Simple interest at the same rate multiplies by only .

 - After year 1: 1,000 \cdot 1.08 = \1,080$.